Bertil Uggla: Civil career

 Uggla belonged to the board of several military sports associations (mainly Svea Life Guards), was in gymnastics the leader of the winning squad at the 1920 Olympics, for Gymno's elite squad from 1923 to 1927 and in 1929-1945 led the morning gymnastics on radio, to which he took the initiative.
-He was secretary in the Swedish Gymnastic Association (Svenska Gymnastikförbundet) from 1920 to 1926 and in the Swedish Fencing Association (Svenska Fäktförbundet) from 1925 to 1928, belonged to the Executive Board of the Royal Central Gymnastics Institute from 1932 to 1934 and was appointed its chief in 1945.
+He was secretary in the Swedish Gymnastic Association (Svenska Gymnastikförbundet) from 1920 to 1926 and in the Swedish Fencing Association (Svenska Fäktförbundet) from 1925 to 1928, belonged to the executive board of the Royal Central Gymnastics Institute from 1932 to 1934 and was appointed its chief in 1945.
 He organized the military Physical Training School (Gymnastik- och idrottsskolan, GIS) in 1936 and commanded the same from 1941 to 1944.

-Uggla was also chairman in the Executive Committee of the Swedish Military Sports Association (Sveriges Militära Idrottsförbund) from 1940 to 1944, chairman of the Stockholm district's Executive Committee from 1931 to 1934 and of the Boden district from 1934 to 1937.
+Uggla was also chairman of the executive committee of the Swedish Military Sports Association (Sveriges Militära Idrottsförbund) from 1940 to 1944, chairman of the Stockholm district's executive committee from 1931 to 1934 and of the Boden district from 1934 to 1937.
 From 1928 until his death he was a member of the Swedish Olympic Committee, since 1926 a board member of the Central Association (chairman of its Working Committee since 1939), the Central Association's representative in the Swedish Sports Confederation's Central Board since 1931 (deputy from 1927 to 1930), since 1940 chairman of the Central Committee of the Field Sports' Working Committee and supervisor of its field sports leadership courses and from 1943 chairman of the Gymnastics and Sports Museum Board (Gymnastik- och Idrottsmuseinämnden).